eoyilmaz/stalker/docs/source/tutorial.rst

           status_wip,
           status_cmpl
       ],
-      target_entity_type=Project  # you can also use "Project" which is a str )
+      target_entity_type='Project'  # you can also use Project which is the
+                                    # class itself
+  )

-So we defined a status list which is suitable for Project instances.
+So we defined a status list which is suitable for :class:`.Project` instances.
 As you see we didn't used all the generic Statuses in our ``project_statuses`` because for a Project object we thought that these statuses are enough.

 .. ::
   We also need to specify the type of the project, which is *commercial* in our